Grustentier/VICA/README.md

 ## Logos
 Due to copyright, the logos of external providers have been removed.
 However, you could obtain consent or create your own logos and simply comment out and in a few lines of code to display the logos in the UI.
 ## Licence
 Basically, the APP is free to use.
-However, it is important to note that the automatic filling of the input parameters Chr, Gene, Pos | Start-Pos, End-Pos, Ref and Alt based on HGVS genomic variant description from https://mobidetails.iurc.montp.inserm.fr/MDAPI/ API is reserved for academic users only...
-[Only academic users!]
-Otherwhise get an MobiDetails API key.
-To get an API key you need a MobiDetails account.
+However, it is important to note that the automatic filling of the input parameters Chr, Gene, Pos | Start-Pos, End-Pos, Ref and Alt based on HGVS genomic variant description from https://mobidetails.iurc.montp.inserm.fr/MDAPI/ API.
+To record unknown variants in the MobiDetails database, you must first register as a user!